erikvansebille/os4p_git_gitlab_bookdown/12-branching.md

 ## Merge branch

 Ready to make the modification available to everyone?
-Let's merge the change back to the master branch.
+Let's merge the change back to the main branch.

-First, we have to switch back to the master branch `git checkout master` and then merge the commit `git merge <branch_name>`
+First, we have to switch back to the main branch `git checkout main` and then merge the commit `git merge <branch_name>`

 ```
-git checkout master
+git checkout main
 ls
 ```

-Notice that there is no cool_new_function.sh file in the master branch.
+Notice that there is no cool_new_function.sh file in the main branch.

 ```
 git merge cool_new_function
 ls
 ```

-The cool_new_function.sh file is now available on the master branch after merging.
+The cool_new_function.sh file is now available on the main branch after merging.

 ## Delete a branch